ThrowTheSwitch/Ceedling/README.md

 ## First, we start with a serving of source code to be tested…

-Snippets of two source files follow.
+Tastes of two source files follow.

 ### Recipe.c